MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-example.md

 ## Rewards extension overview

-The extension enables the ability to assign one of three reward levels to customers: GOLD, SILVER, and BRONZE.
+This extension enables the ability to assign one of the three reward levels to customers: GOLD, SILVER, and BRONZE.
 Each reward level can be assigned a discount percentage.
 Different types of objects available within the AL development environment will build the foundation of the user interface, allowing the user to edit the information.
 If you look for another option to update the layout of a page, you can use the Designer drag-and-drop interface.
 Additionally, this exercise contains the install code that will create the base for the reward levels.
-The upgrade code is run to upgrade the extension to a newer version and it will change the BRONZE level to ALUMINUM.
-Following all the steps of this walkthrough allows you to publish the extension on your tenant and create a possible new feature for your customers.
+The upgrade code is run to upgrade the extension to a newer version and it will change the BRONZE level to SILVER.
+By following all the steps of this walkthrough, you can publish the extension on your tenant and create a possible new feature for your customers.

 ## Reward table object